 Here’s the long answer.

-ADHD is very common in children with tics.
-For instance, about half of children with Tourette syndrome (TS) have ADHD.
+ADHD is very common in children with tics—nearly half of children with Tourette syndrome (TS) have ADHD.
 So the question comes up often.

 First I should point out that there are several treatments for ADHD that no one worries about in terms of their effect on tics.
 Examples are clonidine, guanfacine, desipramine and atomoxetine.
 They have their own side effects to consider, but they don’t worsen tics.
 Behavior therapy for ADHD is also effective and safe.